 Under Armour and the Baltimore Ravens contributed $50,000 and $25,000, respectively, according to a spokesman for City Council President Bernard C. “Jack” Young.

-Young joined Cohen and Education and Youth Committee vice president Mary Pat Clarke and committee members John Bullock, Kristerfer Burnett, Ryan Dorsey and Isaac “Yitzy” Schleifer in making the announcement.
+Young joined Cohen and Education and Youth Committee vice president Mary Pat Clarke and council members John Bullock, Kristerfer Burnett, Ryan Dorsey and Isaac “Yitzy” Schleifer in making the announcement.

 “We are going to continue to fight for our young people to make sure that they are able to get to all the after-school programs that they want to attend,” Young said.
 “So this is just the beginning.”